Lost Pet Search and Capture Equipment

 These cameras work well for live monitoring of feeding stations and traps around your home (or any other area with wifi).
 Like a cell camera, they work with an app and will send photos and/or videos to your phone and/or computer.
 They are also good for monitoring entryways for a "house trap."
 Less expensive and generally do not require a monthly fee.

 These wildlife cameras are motion activated and store all photos to an SD card, which you must remove to view the photos.
 Works well in areas without cell service or wifi.
 Best for establishing presence of a lost pet and patterns of behavior, but does not have live monitoring capability.

 Browning Trail Cameras have been my favorite for a long time.
 Given the option, I would select a blackout or black flash camera like the Dark Ops.
 These are less visible to animals and people.
 Other good quality cameras are Bushnell, Moultrie, and Reconyx.
 For more information and reviews, check out TrailCamPro.com.

-If you are on a tight budget, Primos and Vincture are some of the cheaper wildlife cameras that I have used.
-Biggest issues with these are an over-bright flash and can be harder to secure from theft.
+If you are on a tight budget, do a search for wildlife cameras on Amazon.com.
+They often have some for $40-$60.
+The biggest issues I have had with cheap cameras are an over-bright flash, blurry night photos and no way to attach a security cable.
 Most Browning, Bushnell, and Moultrie are compatible with a python cable lock.